ryan-roemer/backbone-testing/README.md

 # Backbone.js Testing
-Sample apps, test suites, and ideas for Backbone.js.
+Apps, suites, and examples for Backbone.js test development.

 ## Introduction
 This site provides materials and resources for developing and testing [Backbone.js][backbone] web applications.
-This site provides tests and code samples for the chapters of a forthcoming "Backbone.js Testing" book.
+All of the application and test examples for the forthcoming book *Backbone.js Testing* can be found here, grouped by chapter.
-We also provide a reference Backbone.js application - "**[Notes][notes_demo]**" - for creating and viewing notes, which we use throughout the examples in the book.
+We also provide a reference Backbone.js application - **[Notes][notes_demo]** - for creating and viewing notes, which we use throughout the examples in the book.

 The core set of Backbone.js application technologies we cover includes: